bnb-chain/greenfield-whitepaper/part3.md

 #### 16.3.4 Remove Storage Provider

-Anyone can submit a proposal to remove a storage provider, for the storage provider doesn't provide a good service or prefers to stop service.
+Anyone can submit a proposal to remove a storage provider for the storage provider doesn't provide a good service or prefers to stop service.
 The current active validators can vote on this proposal.
-After this proposal passed, the SP would be restricted from providing services.
+After this proposal passed, the SP would be restricted from storing new data.
 Other SPs or the data owners should start requesting to move the data off this "to-be-removed" SP.
 The "to-be-removed" SP has to facilitate the data moving so that it can get the full deposit back and no further slash.